 Each school and partner also organises an annual RiME event to review the previous academic year, involving staff, students and relevant external stakeholders.
 The discussions and outcomes of the RiME event feed into an annual school or partner RiME report and action plan.
 You can find out more in our guide to RiME activities at school and partner level.

 Where partner provision is confined to a single course or group of cognate courses under the oversight of a single Student Voice Forum, a separate RiME event and RiME report may not be required and a course level annual monitoring report may suffice.
 Please contact the Quality team for further information.

 At institutional level, school and partner RiME reports and action plans (along with RiME reports from relevant professional services teams) feed into a University of Suffolk annual academic report, which is presented to Senate.
 The report summarises key developments, progress, achievements and areas for future enhancement across the University and its partner institutions.

-The Quality Assurance and Enhancement team also maintains a centrally initiated risk alert process.
+The Quality team also maintains a centrally initiated risk alert process.
 This is used where key performance indicators, operational information or feedback appears to indicate a specific risk to the continued quality or standard of an aspect of provision.
 In such situations, a risk alert is issued and the team involved are expected to explore and report on the issue(s), form an action plan and present their findings to an audit team for approval (using a risk alert audit report form).
 The risk alert audit process is intended to be supportive and constructive.
 Where a course team, school or partner believes it would be helpful, they can request the issue of a risk alert in support of their own exploration of issues or situations.
 You can find out more in our guide to the risk alert process.